-United States has a total of 19,924 km of coastline.
+The United States has a total of 19,924 km of coastline.
 In Panama, that number is 2,490 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and General Directorate of Revenues, Panama.
+The statistics above were calculated using the following data sources: The World Factbook, General Directorate of Revenues, Panama, Internal Revenue Service.